raiesbo/tree-cli/README.md

 # Tree CLI

-Tree CLI is a command-line application written in Zig that replicates the famous Linux tree command, which prints a directory tree, including files, in the terminal.
+Tree CLI is a command-line application written in Zig that emulates the popular Linux `tree` command.
+It displays directory structures, including files, directly in the terminal, compatible with any operating system.

 Example: